Reducing the conjugacy problem for relatively hyperbolic automorphisms to peripheral components: The main result

 Recall that Bass-Serre theory dualises actions on trees and decompositions into graphs of groups (or splittings).
 We call a splitting essential if there is no valence $1$ vertex, whose group is equal to its adjacent edge group.
 The following is an immediate consequence of \cite[Theorem 3.22]{DT_invent_2019} and Proposition \ref{prop;noQH} above, which guarantees the absence of QH vertex groups.

-\begin{prop} The JSJ decomposition of $\torus \alpha$ is the unique essential splitting that is a bipartite graph of groups, with white vertices, and black vertices, such that black vertices are maximal elementary, white vertices are rigid (in the sense that they are not elementary and $\out{G_v, \calP_v}$ is finite), and such that for any two different edges adjacent to a white vertex $w$, the image of the two edge groups in the vertex group $G_w$ are not conjugate in $G_w$ into the same maximal elementary subgroup of $G_w$. \end{prop}
+\begin{prop} The JSJ decomposition of $\torus \alpha$ is the unique essential splitting that is a bipartite graph of groups, with white vertices, and black vertices, such that black vertices are maximal elementary, white vertices are rigid (in the sense that they have no further compatible elementary splitting), and such that for any two different edges adjacent to a white vertex $w$, the image of the two edge groups in the vertex group $G_w$ are not conjugate in $G_w$ into the same maximal elementary subgroup of $G_w$. \end{prop}

-\begin{prop} Assume that the class of peripheral subgroups in $\calP_\alpha$ belong to an hereditarily algorithmically tractable class of groups.
+\begin{prop} Assume that the class of peripheral subgroups in $\calP_\alpha$ and edge groups in $\calP_\alpha'$ satisfy the requirements of item \ref{it:al-tract} of Theorem \ref{thm;IP_fop}.
 Then, there exists an algorithm that, given $\torus \alpha$, computes the JSJ splitting of $\torus \alpha$. \end{prop}

 The algorithm is actually as explicit as the given algorithms in the assumptions.
-The proposition follows from \cite[Theorem 1.4]{DT_invent_2019} (after observing that $\torus \alpha$ is always one-ended and torsion-free).
+The proposition follows from \cite[Theorem 3.26]{DT_invent_2019} after observing that $\torus \alpha$ is always one-ended and torsion-free and that full hereditary algorithmic tractability is only needed for the class of edge groups $\calP_\alpha'$.